This show features Paul's work along with some of the other BCAF eco-friendly artists this weekend on Going Green with Yolanda Green.

 “I really like the big projects, but the money is in the little pieces.
 I always joke that the name of this company should be Sin No. 3.”

 That would be vanity.
 But perhaps a better choice would be gluttony.
 After all, buyers don’t just purchase one of his buckles.
 They buy new ones all the time.
 Pearman maintains a mailing list of past and present buyers, which does very well for him.
-His success is still something of a shock to him.
-Years of skateboarding and kickboxing competitions didn’t give him much to bank on.
-So he won’t pass up the opportunities that roll his way.

 “I never get off this bench and if I do get off this bench, I’m somewhere that I shouldn’t be.
 Wherever.
 I should be here.
 Because, you know, the light doesn’t always shine on you.
 I’m going to do this while I can.”